NEW! We are now offering a Terrific Toddler program.

-Most children enter Metropolitan Montessori at age 3 or 4.
+Most children enter MMS at age 3 or 4.
 They take part in a Montessori-based program in the morning, with the option of joining an enrichment program in the afternoon.

 Primary is a time of joyful discovery.
 Children are exploring their world and gaining control of their bodies; they are learning how to be independent, how to make appropriate choices, how to organize information.
 Their personality is emerging.
 The Primary program is nurturing; children find their passions, learn to respect and listen to others, and develop the basis for academic and social skills according to their own timetable.